Kitimaat Residential School (Elizabeth Long Memorial Home) Timeline

 Following complaints, the water is tested and found to be of good quality.

-In the 1930s students from more distant communities (Bella Bella, Namu, Klemtu, Kitasoo) also attend the residential school.
+In the 1930s children from more distant communities (Bella Bella, Namu, Klemtu, Kitasoo) also attend the residential school.

 The junior girls’ dorm does not have its own fire escape; the Indian Department refuses to pay for a new one.

-Village children are turned away from the overcrowded day school; residential school students get preference.
+Village children are turned away from the overcrowded day school; residential school children get preference.

-The DIA approves the Home Missions Board’s request to send boys from Kitamaat IRS to Coqualeetza when they reach 10 years of age instead of 12 as previously.
+The Department of Indian Affairs approves the Board of Home Missions’s request to send boys from Kitimaat Residential School to Coqualeetza when they reach 10 years of age instead of 12 as previously.

 The Delco plant and engine house burn down.

-The DIA constructs a new two-room day school and plans to close the residential
+The Department of Indian Affairs constructs a new two-room day school and plans to close the residential

 In November, a half-day system is instituted for the remainder of the school year to deal with overcrowding in the classroom.